xeraa/mod_security-log/readme.md

 1. Point to [https://xeraa.wtf:8080](https://xeraa.wtf:8080), which is using the same code but runs on Apache and ModSecurity instead of nginx.
 1. Run `sqlmap --url "https://xeraa.wtf:8080/read.php?id=1" --purge`, which results in `403 (Forbidden) - 134 times`.
 1. Show the Apache Filebeat dashboard where you can see the blocked requests.
-1. Also show the raw ModSecurity logs by filtering to `application : "mod_security"` and point out that JSON logging is the important configuration here.
+1. Also show the raw ModSecurity logs by filtering to `application : "mod_security"` and point out that JSON logging is the important configuration here as well as the `rename` to the `message` field.